Ford sees weaker-than-expected fourth quarter, uncertainty in 2019

 “The lack of a formal range is likely to lead to more dispersion of estimates and expectations, making it more challenging to ‘hit’ investor expectations,” he said in a research note.
 “That could add difficulty to Ford’s effort to build market confidence in their turnaround plan.”

-Shares of Ford were down 2 percent at $8.65 in premarket trading.
+Shares of Ford were down 2 percent at $8.67 in early trading.

 Last week, Ford’s larger U.S. rival, General Motors Co (GM.N) said it expected higher profits in 2019, offering an estimated range that was far stronger than Wall Street analysts had forecast.